decretist/Dissertation/Chapter4/corpus.md

 The most important and time-consuming aspect of any digital humanities project is corpus preparation.
 The availability of a suitable corpus of electronic texts is a baseline requirement for carrying out stylometric analysis.
-Ideally, I would be working with electronic texts of good critical editions of both the first and second recensions of Gratian's *Decretum*, following consistent orthographic conventions, and encoded in a standard format like TEI P5 XML.
-The Mellon Foundation-supported project, directed by Anders Winroth, to edit the first recension is making progress, but is not yet complete enough for me to use on this project.
-So, I am working with the electronic text of the Friedberg edition that Timothy Reuter and Gabriel Silagi used to produce the *Wortkonkordanz zum Decretum Gratiani* for the MGH. [@reuter_wortkonkordanz_1990] The MGH e-text is encoded in the obsolete Oxford Concordance Program format.
-The OCP format is very difficult to parse because it is not tree-structured---it has start tags for elements such as canons and _dicta_, cases and distinctions, but not end tags.
+The ideal textual basis for a project of this nature would be a set of electronic texts of good modern critical editions of both the first and second recensions of Gratian’s *Decretum*, following consistent orthographic conventions, and adhering to a widely-accepted encoding standard such as the XML Text Encoding Initiative (TEI P5) format.
+The Mellon Foundation-supported effort directed by Anders Winroth to edit the first recension is ongoing, but work on Winroth's edition in progress had not reached a sufficiently advanced state of completion for it to be used within the time frame available for my project.
+As a result, this investigation depends for both the first and the second recension on the electronic text of the Friedberg edition that Timothy Reuter and Gabriel Silagi used to produce the *Wortkonkordanz zum Decretum Gratiani* for the MGH.[@reuter_wortkonkordanz_1990]

-[@hockey_history_2004]
+In 1946, Father Roberto Busa, SJ (d.
+2011), began work on what ultimately became the *Index Thomisticus*, a concordance of the works of St Thomas Aquinas.
+In 1949, Father Busa secured crucial support from Thomas J. Watson of IBM, allowing concordance generation to be carried out by means of electro-mechanical and later electronic computers operating on punch-card data.
+The *Index Thomisticus* is recognized today as the first important humanities computing project, and figures prominently in origin stories for digital humanities as a discipline.[^busa]  The success of Father Busa's project inspired a number of imitators, as well as the development of specialized software and data formats to support such efforts.
+Reuter and Silagi's *Wortkonkordanz* was probably the last major Busa-style concordance.
+For this reason, the MGH e-text of the Friedberg edition was encoded in the obsolete Oxford Concordance Program (OCP) format.

+[^busa]: [@hockey_history_2004, 4-6].
+The highest honor in the field of Digital Humanities is the Roberto Busa Prize, awarded by the Alliance of Digital Humanities Organizations (ADHO).
+A notable past recipient of the Busa Prize is John Burrows, who first introduced the fundamental stylometric technique now known as Burrows's Delta in a lecture he delivered on the occasion of receiving the award in 2001.

 Contrary to the widespread belief that the MGH e-text was created by scanning a physical copy of the Friedberg edition using optical